jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

   because

   - The :ref:`call<how to call a function with input>` to ``function_07`` from :ref:`test_type_error_w_args_and_kwargs` uses a :ref:`keyword argument<test_keyword_arguments>` that is not in the :ref:`function definition (signature)<how to make a function that takes input>`.
-  - :ref:`The call to a function must match its signature (definition)<what causes TypeError?>`.
+  - :ref:`The call a function must use the same names that are in its definition if I call it with keyword arguments<test_type_error_w_keyword_arguments>`.

 * I change the :ref:`keyword argument<test_keyword_arguments>` to match the :ref:`function definition<how to make a function that takes input>`

   .. code-block:: python
-    :lineno-start: 88
+    :lineno-start: 86
     :emphasize-lines: 4-5

         function_07(